LightStream Auto Loans

 But these deals are difficult for most borrowers to qualify for.
 If you want to get the best rate, take the time to see what other lenders will offer.
 Then you can compare it to the manufacturer — or dealership — financing option to ensure you’re picking the right loan.

 Will I get a better deal with a larger down payment?

 In general, yes.
-Lenders may be more willing to offer favorable terms if you have some money saved to use as a down payment.
-A larger down payment means you borrow less, which then reduces your monthly payment as well as the money you’ll pay the lender back in interest.
+Lenders may be more willing to offer favorable terms if you have money saved up to use as a down payment.
+A larger down payment also means you have to borrow less, which reduces your monthly payment and how much you’ll pay in interest.

 |Down payment||Monthly payment||Interest paid|